 2. Locate appropriate textile recycling companies

 One quick way to do this is to make a list of three textile recycling locations.
 The key to locating these places is to make sure they are recycling the majority of your textiles.
 While the Salvation Army or other resale clothing entities have served as major locations to take your used clothing for resale, the majority of clothes are sold to for profit organizations which are sold abroad.
 And it may seem like a win/win for all, it's important to consider your local community.
 Look for recycling organizations that take your used clothing and benefit the local community.
 As a business owner, that's always on my mind and the reason why I am a business owner.
 The salvation army remains a much better option than a landfill.
-The best option would be to buy more from resale shops which include an array of many in your local area from designer local shops to larger stores with a variety to choose from such as Goodwill.
+The best option would be to buy more from resale shops which include an array of many in your local area from designer local shops to other small businesses such as Cross Roads training and Buffalo Exchange.

 In an Atlantic Monthly article, author and journalist, Elizabeth Cline states, only about 10-20% of clothing given to a charitable donation actually get sold in thrift stores.
 Then, the other 90% on average are sold by charitable organizations (Source: Secondary Materials and Recycled Textiles).
 So finding a variety of textile recyclers are important because you want to know if it will be going back to your local community.
 One company that gives back to the local communities is American Textile Recycling Service.
 Also, refashionNYC is making strides in New York on a local level while preventing textiles to reach a landfills.
 Nothing is perfect but it's important to consider how you clothes can be recycled and reused as much as possible.